FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/product.md

 ## Vision Statement

-Towards an healthier future, VAXPRED aims to improve the field of vaccine development by allying the power of several technologies to allow researchers and scientists to advance their investigations providing a cloud-based system that supports different datasets from various sources, a workspace pipeline that allows researchers to run simulations in order to generate predictions of the efficiency of immune responses against pathogenes, and the support of pluggable tools.
+Towards an healthier future, VAXPRED aims to improve the field of vaccine development by allying the power of several technologies to allow researchers and scientists to advance their investigations providing a cloud-based system that supports different datasets from various sources, the support of pluggable tools, and a model pipeline that allows researchers to run simulations, in order to, generate predictions that test the efficacy of immune responses against pathogenes.

 ## Key Features